Update (November 2025): NLRB Board Decision

-Time to Update Your Severance Agreements: New Washington State Law and National Labor Relations Board Decision Place Additional Requirements
+Time to Update Severance Agreements: New Washington State Law & National Labor Relations Board Decision Place Additional Requirements

 Authored by: Joshua D. Brittingham